-The Special Day of Mother Teresa for Albanians is the beatification day, 19 October (2003), which is also a public holiday in the country.
-On this day, several activities are held to remember her values and what she gave to the mankind.
+The canonization of Mother Teresa is celebrated every September 5th in Albania.
+On this day several activities are held to remember her values and what she gave to the mankind.

 Everyone knows already the history of Mother Teresa, or Gonxhe Bojaxhiu, who was born in Albanian Family in Skopje, left her home when was 18 years old, then lived and died in Calcutta, India.
 But very few know what happened to other part of her family, who lived and died here in Tirana, Albania.

 If you are in Tirana, here is a pilgrimage to know that part of her life:

 The house where the Mother of Saint Teresa (Drane) and her sister (Age) lived in late ‘30 is situated at Kavaja Street, close to the Catholic Church.
 The owner of this Family was Avni Zajmi, with Kosovo Origin.
 He sheltered two women for more than 17 years.